Importance of Keywords in Aviation SMS

 - Financial damages.

-5 - What Consequences are in SMS Programs
+5 - What Consequences Are Related to Hazards in Aviation SMS

 Consequences are the end-result in a safety incident, and arise in response to safety mishaps.
-As pointed out, in real world operations the line between Consequences and Accidents can be vague.
+As pointed out, in real world operations, the line between Consequences and Accidents can be frustratingly vague.
 Consequences have a certain “business flavor” such as:

 - Loss of revenue;